microsoft/vscode/docs/guides/digital-ocean/README.md

 rm code-server.tar.gz
 ```

+## Start the server

-While you are still connected to the VM, execute the following commands to start OpenVSCode Server:
+While you are still connected to the Droplet, execute the following commands to start OpenVSCode Server:

 ```bash
 cd openvscode-server-v$SERVER_VERSION-linux-x64